HanStolpo/TalksAndStuff/slides/2013-04-08-Introduction_to_Lua_(The_extensible_extension_language).md

-    e = not a           -- if a false then true else false -- using and and or for conditional assignment e = IAmNotDefined or 'So default value' -- result is the string e = e and IAmNotDefinedButDoesntMatter  -- result is e
+    e = not a           -- if a false then true else false -- using and and or for conditional assignment e = IAmNotDefined or 'So default value' -- result is the string e = IamNotDefined and IamNotDefined()   -- this does not crash
     ```

 Types